isaacLepley/Alimus-Public/house-rules.md

 - Van Wilder planning and preparing a blowout party

 Example uses of downtime:

-See the Skills section for examples of how each skill could be applied in downtime.
 - Training to learn a flavor feat.
 - Researching ancient, complex, or repressed lore.
 - Building an addition to a **Bastion**
 - Campaigning or preparing to ascend to a political or religious position
-- Preparing for the academy entrance exam .
+- Preparing for the academy entrance exam.

+See the Skills section for examples of how each skill could be applied in downtime.

 ## Free flavor feat